ElnuDev/blog.elnu.com/content/posts/final-fantasy-japanese-playthrough-part-1/index.md

 tags:
   - japanese
   - ff
+description: "An analysis of the Japanese opening text of Final Fantasy (1987) for the Famicom."
 ---

 > **Disclaimer:** There may be mistakes in the Japanese content in this post, I am not an expert.
 This is simply some of my personal notes that I am making public as a blog post.
 Use this as reference with caution.